gonka-ai/gonka-docs/docs/Getstarted/Quickstart/Developer-inference-request.md

 ```

 !!!
 Note
-    in step 1 you provide account name and you'll obtain an account address to be used in step 2 (address starts with cosmos...).
-I will later make it so you can use account name for step 2 as well.
+    In step 1, the account name is provided, resulting in an account address (starting with “cosmos…”) that will be used in step 2.